hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 ### Einstein's folly

-Using a fallacious argument based on the Venturi effect, Albert Einstein (1879-1955) to propose a "cat's back" airfoil design in 1916 that failed miserably when tested by a Berlin aircraft company.
+Using a fallacious argument based on the Venturi effect, Albert Einstein (1879-1955) proposes a "cat's back" airfoil design in 1916 that failed miserably when tested by a Berlin aircraft company.
 The test pilot, Paul Ehrhardt, survived, but years later, a few months before Einstein died, he told Ehrhardt "I have often been ashamed of my folly of those days."
 (A second test pilot, Otto Reichert, crashed but survived.)
 "Einstein's folly" is discussed by Bloor (2011, pp. 296-302) and Calaprice et al. (2015, p.
 297).
 Bloor writes that "Einstein had little knowledge of current developments in the field of aerodynamics.
 This episode is a salutory reminder of the difference between fundamental physics and technical mechanics.
 Eminence in the former does not guarantee competence in the latter."

 - A. Einstein, 1916:  Elementare theorie der wasserwellen und des fluges.  *Die Naturwissenschaften*, 4:  509-510.